WHAT IS U3A?

 HOW WE DO THINGS AROUND HERE

 Many of our larger courses have run for several years and these have been routinely modified in the light of experience.
-Others have been one-offs e.g. this year’s commemoration of the Wahine Sinking in 1968 (the member-generated documents from which were gratefully received into the Maritime Museum.)
-Visiting speakers are sometime used but mainly we enjoy being “ourselves alone” and mining the many high level skills we know exist in the local community.
+Others have been one-offs e.g. in most years Bruce Murray takes us through one aspect of the history of Tawa.
+Visiting speakers are sometime used but mainly we enjoy being “ourselves alone” and mining the many high-level skills we know exist in the local community.

 Accordingly our U3A Tawa motto is The Community Educating the Community.